Levi S. Backus: Personal life

 After the fire in 1840 that burnt down his press, Backus, Ormsby and their child stayed in the United States Hotel in Boston, Massachusetts.
 Backus asked for donations from the public to start over.

 Backus later became a book publisher, printing one book on grammar (1858) and another of poetry (1861).
-He died at age 65 in Montgomery, New York, in 1868.
+He died at age 65 in Montgomery, New York, on May 17, 1869.